groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/indexing/indexing-options.md

 index.Add(documentFolder, options);
 ```

+## AutoDetectEncoding property

+The [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/autodetectencoding/) property is a flag that allows you to automatically detect the following encodings of text files during indexing: UTF-32 LE, UTF-32 BE, UTF-16 LE, UTF-16 BE, UTF-8, UTF-7.
+By default, the encoding auto detection of text files is disabled.
+But in any case, the encoding of a text file can be set during indexing when the [FileIndexing](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/fileindexing)event is raised.
+Detailed information on detecting and setting the encoding of text files is presented on the page [Text file encoding detection]({{< ref "search/net/developer-guide/advanced-usage/indexing/text-file-encoding-detection.md" >}}).

+## Encoding property

+The [Encoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/encoding/) property specifies the encoding used to extract text from text files.
+The default value is null, which means that the default encoding UTF-8 is used.
+If [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/autodetectencoding/) is true then value of this property is used as the default encoding.

 ## Threads property

 The [Threads](https://reference.groupdocs.com/net/search/groupdocs.search.options/indexingoptions/properties/threads) property is used to set the number of threads used for indexing.
 The default value is 1.
 The number of indexing threads cannot be less than 1 or more than 4.